-The STEAM-AHEAD Final Report confirms that all partners were active, and that individual partner contributions were very much 'as planned' in delivering the planned tasks and outputs.
-One high-level staff member from each organisation was engaged in the Steering Committee, which came together in virtual and face-to-face meetings.
-Virtual partner meetings (20) were normally held each month but with some exceptions during holiday periods.
-Face-to-face meetings (3) were held in M1, M11 and M23.
-Meeting attendance levels averaged 80% across all partner organisations.
+The STEAM-AHEAD Final Report confirms that partners were active, and that, in most cases, individual partner contributions were 'as planned' in delivering the planned tasks and outputs.
+There is reference made, however, to the appointment of a new lead partner for digital resource creation and of associated budget changes related to this redivision of tasks and responsibilities.
+One high-level staff member from each organisation was engaged in the Steering Committee, which came together in virtual partner meetings (22) and face-to-face partner meetings (2) in M1 and M11.
+The final face-to-face partner meeting was eventually held virtually.
+Meeting attendance levels averaged 75% across all partner organisations, with one partner showing inconsistent attendance levels, which was a contributing factor to the change in WP leadership.
 Basecamp was used between meetings for continued partner exchange.